ProFuSELab/Conditional-Computation-Library/README.md

 # Conditional-Computation-Library
-This library is developed to perform conditional computations on Dempster-Shafer belief theory
+This library is developed to perform conditional computations in the Dempster-Shafer belief theoretic framework